-Details Effects PPP Project (forestation) The project started in 2008 with the slogan, "One Placement creates One Plant to save the Planet".
-Over 140,000 trees have been planted to date.
-From FY2023 onwards, we plan to focus on moringa trees, which have a GHG absorption capacity 14 times greater than that of cedar trees (absorbing approximately 117 kg of CO 2 per tree annually).
-This initiative aims to significantly increase our GHG absorption capacity.
-JAC Moringa Forrest From June 2024, the planting of moringa trees in Malaysia and Okinawa Prefecture has been initiated, with plans to significantly increase absorption by promoting the planting of Moringa trees, whose GHG absorption is approximately 14 times that of cedar trees (each tree absorbs 117 kg per year).
-Adoption of green electricity The Tokyo Head Office switched to 100% green electricity in April 2022, the Nagoya Office followed suit in April 2023, and the Yokohama Office in April 2024.
-Removal of PET bottled drinks We started removing PET bottled drinks from vending machines installed in the office in February 2020 and completed the removal in September 2022.
-Annual consumption of approximately 30,000 PET bottled drinks has now been reduced to zero.
-Distribution of reusable bags In August 2020, reusable bags were distributed to all executives and employees worldwide to reduce the use of plastic bags by Group personnel.
-Switch to business cards made of LIMEX In June 2019, we switched to business cards made of LIMEX, which has minimal environmental impact, for executives and employees, and now use very little water resources and no forest resources for our business cards.
-Switch to FSC-certified paper Since 2014, we have gradually switched the materials for envelopes and other items used by the company from recycled paper to more eco-friendly FSC-certified paper.
-Switch to 100% recycled plastic file folders In August 2021, we switched to 100% recycled plastic file folders with lower environmental impact compared to regular polypropylene.
+Details PPP Project (forestation) The project started in 2008 with the slogan, "0 140,000 trees have been planted to date.
+From have a GHG absorption capacity 14 times gree CO2 per tree annually).
+This initiative aims to s JAC Moringa Forrest From June 2024, the planting of moringa tree plans to significantly increase absorption by p is approximately 14 times that of cedar trees Adoption of green electricity The Tokyo Head Office switched to 100% gree 2023, and the Yokohama Office in April 2024.
+Removal of PET bottled drinks We started removing PET bottled drinks from completed the removal in September 2022.
+A has now been reduced to zero.
+Distribution of reusable bags In August 2020, reusable bags were distribute of plastic bags by Group personnel.
+Switch to business cards made of LIMEX In June 2019, we switched to business cards ma executives and employees, and now use very lit Switch to FSC-certified paper Since 2014, we have gradually switched the m from recycled paper to more eco-friendly FSC Switch to 100% recycled plastic file folders In August 2021, we switched to 100% recycled to regular polypropylene.